expressjs/expressjs.com/4x/en/api/res-jsonp.md

 // => { "error": "message" }
 ```

 By default, the JSONP callback name is simply `callback`.
-However, you may alter this with the <a href="#app-settings">jsonp callback name</a> setting.
+However, you may alter this with the <a href="#app.settings.table">jsonp callback name</a> setting.
 The following are some examples of JSONP responses using the same code:

 ```js
 // ?callback=foo